Add to collection

 Useful links

-Visit the Moths and Butterflies of New Zealand Trust website to learn more about tagging butterflies.
+Visit the tagging monarchs section on the Moths and Butterflies of New Zealand Trust website to learn more about tagging butterflies.

 Monarch Watch (USA) is an educational outreach programme that engages citizen scientists in large-scale research projects.
 It involves more than 2,000 schools, nature centres and other organisations in the US and Canada, and an estimated 100,000+ students and adults participate in tagging activities each fall.